SharedSignals June 2024

 7.1.1.5.
 Deleting a Stream

 An Event Receiver deletes a stream by making an HTTP DELETE request to the Configuration Endpoint.
-On receiving a request the Event Transmitter responds with an empty "204 No Content" response if the configuration was successfully removed.
+On receiving a request, the Event Transmitter responds with an empty "204 No Content" response if the configuration was successfully removed.

-The DELETE request MUST include the "stream_id" as a parameter in order to identify the correct Event Stream.
+The DELETE request MUST include the "stream_id" as a query parameter in order to identify the correct Event Stream.

 The following is a non-normative example request to delete an Event Stream: